liferay/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/03-understanding-service-context.markdown

     _blogsEntryService.addEntry(..., serviceContext);

-If you invoke the service from a servlet, a Struts action, or any other front-end end class which has access to the `PortletRequest`, use one of the `ServiceContextFactory.getInstance(...)` methods.
+If you invoke the service from a servlet, a Struts action, or any other front-end class which has access to the `PortletRequest`, use one of the `ServiceContextFactory.getInstance(...)` methods.
 These methods create a `ServiceContext` object from the request and automatically populate its fields with all the values specified in the request.
 The above example looks different